AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Between two sets X

-is a set containing together all elements of X
+a set containing together all elements of X and all elements of Y )

 to both sets X and Y

-together ) (other sometimes introduced operations, such as the difference
+together) (other sometimes introduced operations, such as the difference

 of two sets or their symmetric difference and complement

-the set Y means that we uniquely assign a certain
+® Y of the set X to the set Y means that we uniquely assign a

 The element x is called a pattern and the element y

-its image .
-The display identifier j is also called a function , the set of patterns X is
+its image.
+The display identifier j is also called a function, the set of patterns X is

 called a domain, and the set of images Y is

-called a domain of function values .
-Display Id j (function) can be defined or written
+identifier j (function) can be defined or

-display (but it cannot always be
+X is called the inverse display (but it cannot always be created).

-created) .
-Depending on the uniqueness of the
+Depending on the

-display, three types are distinguished: A display is surjective ( per set) when each image has at
+display is surjective ( on set) when each image has at

 least one pattern.
-Injective , or simple representation, assigns two
+Injective, or simple representation, assigns two

 different images to each of two different patterns; therefore, an